-Posted by Gary Burger on November 7, 2016 in Law
+Posted by Gary Burger on November 7, 2016 in In the community

 I read recently about two disbarments of lawyers in Missouri – too bad they did not get help sooner.
 Jeffrey E. Bremer was disbarred after being caught sneaking heroin into a prison.
 Many many ethics violations occur because lawyers get addicted to drugs or alcohol.
 Lawyers get addicted to drugs and alcohol at two or three times the rate of the general population.
 Missouri Rule of Civil Procedure 16 states: